markkoszykowski/ECE465---Cloud-Computing/Homework 1b/README.md

     mvn clean install

 At this point, a 'target' folder should have been created.
-To execute the compiled code, enter the 'target\classes' folder and run
+To execute the compiled code, enter the 'target' folder and run

-    java -cp . edu.cooper.ece465.Main
+    java -jar ece465_hw1b-1.2b.jar

 ## Tests